 Since their perspectives are different, the focus area of research is also obviously different.

 The main objective of equity research is to analyze the growth potential of a stock.
 Analyst’s work focuses on evaluating how the company is trying to maximize its shareholder returns and EPS.

 Credit research focuses on the downside risk.
 Analysts are only bothered about the company’s financial position.
-They look if the company is having sustainable cash flow and is able to repay their interest along with the bond principal after maturity.
+They look if the company has sustainable cash flow and can repay their interest and the bond principal after maturity.

 Parameters Used for Evaluation